Skip to Main Content

 1 In Spain, Royal Law Decree no. 8/2020 has introduced several limitations to FDIs, in sectors identified by the FDI Screening Regulation; similarly, in France, decree no. 1590/2019 has extended the number of economic sectors and lowered the investment’s size threshold triggering governmental review; in Germany, according to press reports, the government is considering introducing a “clearance certificate” system to transactions concerning critical infrastructure and presenting a risk of “hazard” within the meaning of the FDI Screening Regulation.

-2 Including activities falling under the realm of the Ministry of Defence and the Ministry of Interior, such as reasearch, design, development and production of a variety (as better specified in the Prime Minister’s Decree no. 108 of 6 June 2014) military and public security systems, infrastructure and devices.
+2 Including activities falling under the realm of the Ministry of Defence and the Ministry of Interior, such as research, design, development and production of a variety (as better specified in the Prime Minister’s Decree no. 108 of 6 June 2014) military and public security systems, infrastructure and devices.

 3 The Golden Power tool was applied to condition and supervise relations of domestic telecommunications operators Linkem, Tim, Wind Tre and Fastweb with the Chinese Huawei and Zte.